Lucky Scooters FAQs

 A. If you have an order you wish to return or exchange please read our customer care information page here.

-Q. Can you return SCS bars?
+Q. Can you return custom or cut bars?

 A. Bars that are cut for SCS compression systems are considered a custom sized bar.
 These bars will not be eligible for a return even if in new condition.
 Contact customer service if you have any further questions.